scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/scenarios.rst

 As a rough estimate we will assume the following:

 * Baseline of 1,000 writes/sec for the nighttime period, plus a baseline of 3,000 writes/sec for the daytime period.
-Assuming a daytime period of 12 hours, the 24 hour period average might be 2,000 writes/sec.
+Assuming a daytime period of 12 hours, the 24 hour period average averages to 2,000 writes/sec.
-* With at least 3 sustained peaks of 6,000 writes/sec for total 3 hours, plus another short peak of 12,000 writes/sec for 30 minutes, the combined might be 6,000 writes/sec for 4 hours.
+* With at least 3 sustained peaks of 6,000 writes/sec for a total 3 hours, plus another short peak of 12,000 writes/sec for 30 minutes, the combined averages to 6,000 writes/sec for 4 hours.
 * Baseline of 1,000 reads/sec for the nighttime period, plus a baseline of 3,000 reads/sec for the daytime period.
-The 24 hour period average might be 2,000 reads/sec.
+The 24 hour period average averages to 2,000 reads/sec.
-* A much more spiky read pattern with peaks between 3,000 and 5,000 reads/sec for the daytime might be 4,000 for at least 6 hours a day.
+* A much more variable read pattern with peaks between 3,000 and 5,000 reads/sec for the daytime averages to 4,000 for at least 6 hours a day.

 The `estimate for this workload on DynamoDB <https://calculator.scylladb.com/?pricing=demand&storageGB=512&itemSizeB=1024&tableClass=standard&ratio=50&baselineReads=2000&baselineWrites=2000&peakReads=4000&peakWrites=6000&peakDurationReads=6&peakDurationWrites=4&reserved=0&readConst=100>`_ is around **$5,300/month** in On Demand mode.

 ScyllaDB's `smallest cluster configuration would be 3 nodes of i3en.xlarge <https://www.scylladb.com/product/scylla-cloud/get-pricing?reads=10000&writes=10000&itemSize=1&storage=1&cloudProvider=AWS>`_, which would cost around **$3,196/month**.
-This cluster would easily sustain up to 58,000 ops/sec with peaks up to 90,000 ops/sec.
+This cluster can easily sustain up to 58,000 ops/sec with peaks up to 90,000 ops/sec.
 This is more than enough for the 6,000 writes/sec and 4,000 reads/sec in this scenario.

 Provisioned Scenario
 ====================